 I’m going around in circles trying to decide what needs to be fixed, and how to go about it, and where to start.
 I’ve never been in such a death-spiral of confusion and indecision before and I’m not sure where it’s coming from.
 I had a think about it the other day, and I think it’s a mixture of two things, fear and perfectionism which is manifesting itself through procrastination.
 I’m a bit afraid of changing my novel and making it worse.
 I’m a bit afraid of not seeing its flaws, not changing it, and that it won’t be good.
 I’m a bit afraid of finishing up and letting go and putting my novel out there.
 And I’m definitely afraid of letting go if my novel isn’t absolutely perfect.

 I know what I have to do.
-I have to fix plot-holes, rework the story, rewrite scenes, revise dialogue, do additional research etc. I don’t know where to start.
+I have to fix plot-holes, rework the story, rewrite scenes, revise dialogue, do additional research blah, blah, blah.
+But I don’t know where to start.
 I’ve ignored all my own advice, and found myself in a rut.

-I just need to keep reminding myself to just approach everything in small chunks, and not become overwhelmed by the mammoth task ahead of me.
+I just need to remember to just approach everything in small chunks, and not become overwhelmed by the mammoth task ahead of me.
 I’m taking a mini-break from the novel to write a few other bits, and I hope that’ll press the ‘reset’ button, and get me over this massive hump.
-Oh, and stick to my deadline.

 Lesson 5: Walking is amazing for problem-solving and inspiration